FarshidNooshi/Non-Deterministic-Finite-State-Transducer/README.md

   <h1>In The Name Of GOD</h1>
 </div>

-# non-deterministic-finite-state-transducer
+# Non-Deterministic-Finite-State-Transducer

-This sample project will transfer English nouns into plurals.
+This sample project will build a **Non Deterministic Finite State Transducer Machine** that changes English nouns into plurals.